September 7-9, 2018

 Eric Ross has enraptured crowds all over the globe with his skill on the Theremin, an electronic musical instrument.
 In this special hometown performance at the historic Christ Church, Ross performs an extended set synchronized to curated video projections by his wife Mary.

-Afterglow is LUMA’s late night party for the 18+ LGBT community, produced in cooperation with UHS PrEP.
+Afterglow is LUMA’s late night party for the 18+ LGBTQ community, produced in cooperation with UHS PrEP.
 Celebrate after hours with pop friendly beats and what is sure to be a wild night of drag featuring LED and fiber optic fashion.

 In addition to the LUMA partnerships featured above, the festival continues to seek content proposals for 2018 and beyond.
 Artists, producers and technologists should apply online at LUMAfestival.com